Xilinx/VVAS/sphinx/source/docs/common/common_plugins.rst

 * Each output pad has independent resolution and color space conversion capability.

-.. important:: *The ivas_xabrscaler plug-in controls the multiscaler kernel, it must be included in your hardware design.
-See the `Multiscaler Kernel <#multiscaler-kernel>`__section*.
+.. important:: The `ivas_xabrscaler` plug-in controls the multiscaler kernel.
+If your application uses this plug-in, then make sure that multi-scaler kernel is included in your hardware design.

+.. important:: Make sure that the multi-scaler hardware kernel supports maximum resolution required by your application.

+As a reference, maximum resolution supported by multi-scaler kernel in ``Smart Model Select`` example design can be can be found in  `multi-scaler kernel config <https://github.com/Xilinx/VVAS/blob/master/ivas-examples/Embedded/smart_model_select/v_multi_scaler_user_config.h#L33>`_

 Prerequisite
 ----------------

 This plug-in requires the multiscaler kernel to be available in the hardware design.
 See :ref:`Multiscaler Kernel <multiscaler-kernel>`

 Input and Output
 ------------------------